-The OBC candidates applying for CGSE-2023 must produce OBC (Non-Creamy Layer) certificate based on the Income for the Financial Year (FY) 2021-2022, 2020-2021 and 2019-2020.
+The OBC candidates applying for CGSE 2024 must produce OBC (Non-Creamy Layer) certificate based on the Income for the Financial Year (FY) 2022-2023, 2021-2022 and 2020-2021 and issued on/after 01.04.2023 (after the completion of FY 2022-23) but not later than the closing date of the application for Combined Geo-Scientist (Preliminary) Examination-2024 i.e. 10th October, 2023.

 2(b).
 A candidate may apply for admission to the Stage-I Combined Geo-Scientist (Preliminary) Examination through the On-line Application Form in respect of any one or both the categories, mentioned in Para 2(a) above.
 If a candidate wishes to be admitted for both the categories, he/she need to fill in only one application.
 He/She will be required to pay the fee mentioned in para 4 below once only and will not be required to pay separate fee for each of the categories for which he/she applies.